playframework/playframework/documentation/manual/gettingStarted/IDE.md

 ### Generate configuration

 Play provides a command to simplify Eclipse configuration.
-To transform a Play application into a working Eclipse project, use the `eclipse` command:
+To transform a Play application into a working Eclipse project, use the `eclipsify` command:

 without the source jars:

 ```
-[My first application] $ eclipse
+[My first application] $ eclipsify
 ```

 if you want to grab the available source jars (this will take longer and it's possible a few sources might be missing):

 ```
-[My first application] $ eclipse with-source=true
+[My first application] $ eclipsify with-source=true
 ```

 > Note if you are using sub-projects with aggregate, you would need to set `skipParents` appropriately: